 Technical information and details

 The documentary was filmed with my Panasonic DVX 100BE, edited in Final Cut and the sound edited with Sound track pro.
 I was filming and recording the audio and I also worked in the video and audio editing.

-Special thanks to Michele Trotter that believed in this project, Pisana Cersosimo for the translations, Luca Dresda for the voice in the italian version, Terrence Carter for the reading in the english version.
+Special thanks to Michele Trotter that trusted this project, Pisana Cersosimo for the translations, Luca Dresda for the voice in the italian version, Terrence Carter for the reading in the english version.

 People that are interviewed in the documentary: Sabina Keem, Agnes Lomakol, Joseph Losike, John Gimuguni, Albino Lobong, Francis Lokerus, Lokijo Marc Sando, Florence, Daniel Lokong, Ana Nakoro, Santina Otiang, James Elima, Maria Eleper, Angelina Adohal, Father Lukas Kola, Robbin, Samuel, Lotimon, Lokeris, Koriang, Emanuel, Daniel, Laro

 Music: Hola one, ocp, Ziur, The Astroboy, Karamoja Traditional Songs, Topi Reta, Luis Salgado, Aaldo, José Gomes,